Deducteam/lambdapi/doc/queries.rst

-   flag "print_contexts" on; // default is off flag "print_domains" on; // default is off flag "print_meta_args" on; // default is off
+   flag "print_contexts" on; // default is off flag "print_domains" on; // default is off flag "print_meta_args" on; // default is off flag; // prints the list of existing flags

 .. _print: